 Concentration is normally measured in the entire product, not the single serving size.

-The effect you want to experience can change the way you dose your CBD.
-The best dose is normally determined by the level of pain or discomfort the consumer is feeling.
+The effect you want to experience can change the way you take your CBD.
+The best dose is normally determined by what they want to get out of it.

 Continuous CBD consumption over time builds tolerance, which will result in reduced effects.
 You need to take note of your tolerance to CBD because redosing is highly likely should you build up a tolerance.

 Don’t worry about this because the World Health Organization (WHO) cited no evidence of CBD products containing abuse or dependence potential.

 Finding the right dosage involves a lot of trial and error, but using the criteria above can help consumers determine the optimum dosage quickly.